tonethar/IGME-230-GDD-2017-Fall/projects/project1.md

 - A brief description of the project.
 - The following pages (each in separate HTML files):
   - index.html: your "landing" page (the default file for your project1 directory):
-    - **This page should have a brief overview of your project, contain at least one image, and most importantly grab the user's attention**
+    - **This page must have a brief overview of your project, contain at least one image, and most importantly grab the user's attention.**
   - proposal.html: what you plan to do, in more detail than the overview:
     - **This page will be a game design document, specifically a "Game Treatment" that describes the development side of your game.
 This page is not a marketing document.**
     - **You should be hitting most or all of the things on this template: http://igm.rit.edu/~acjvks/courses/2017-fall/590-ios-game/html/project-1-proposal.html - you can also read more about game treatments here: http://thelegendofjohnny.com/tutorials/game-treatment**